Salary advance services

 Wagestream

-This brand new startup was founded in 2018 by Peter Briffett and Portman Wills.
+Wagestream was founded in 2018 by Peter Briffett and Portman Wills.
 It offers both salary advances and financial education resources that employees can access.
-Employees are charged a £1.75 fee every time they withdraw part of their salary in advance and they can withdraw up to between 30-50% of what they’ve earned.
-In September 2018 the company staged a funeral for payday loans as a publicity stunt (which may have been a tad premature, but you get where it’s going).
+Employees are charged a £1.75 fee every time they withdraw part of their salary in advance, and they can withdraw up to 50% of what they’ve earned.
+There’s also a monthly withdrawal limit of £1,000.
+In September 2018, the company staged a funeral for payday loans as a publicity stunt (which may have been a tad premature, but you get where it’s going).

 Salary Finance

-Salary Finance was founded in 2015 by former head of Google UK Dan Cobley, together with Asesh Sarkar and Daniel Shakhani (these guys apparently didn’t get the memo about brand names requiring a typo or the merging of two words without a space).
-The company does salary advances, employee loans and also Help to Save, a service that automatically takes a portion of the employees’ salary and puts it aside for a rainy day.
-For advances, employees are charged a £1.49 fee per withdrawal.
+Salary Finance was founded in 2015 by former head of Google UK Dan Cobley, together with Asesh Sarkar and Daniel Shakhani.
+The company offers salary advances, employee loans and also Help to Save, a service that automatically takes a portion of the employees’ salary and puts it into a savings pot for a rainy day.
+This savings pot is held with National Savings and Investments (NS&I), and at the end of each 2-year period, savers get a bonus from the government.
+For salary advances, employees can access up to 50% of their earned pay and are charged a £1.69 fee per withdrawal.

 Hastee

-Hastee only does salary advances.
-Employees are charged a 2.5% fee and can access up to 50% of what they’ve earned.
-The company was founded in 2017 by James Herbert and Simon Draper, and is especially convenient for employers.
-Setting up the service is free and Hastee itself funds the advances, so there’s no impact on the company’s cash flow.
-May have coined the term “earnings on demand”.
-Your first withdrawal each month is free, up to £100, and then you’ll pay a 2.5% on any other withdrawals.
+Hastee offers financial education resources, rewards and cashback, savings tools and, of course, salary advances.
+Employees are charged a 2.5% fee, and how much of their salary they can access early is set by the employer.
+The company was founded in 2017 by James Herbert and Simon Draper and is especially convenient for employers.
+Setting up the service is free, and Hastee itself funds the advances, so there’s no impact on the company’s cash flow.

 Is this happening across the pond?

 Glad you asked.
 Yes, this kind of employee benefit is also becoming a thing in the US.
-PayActiv, Even and DailyPay are all companies that operate in a similar way, offering salary advances, employee loans and help to save services in the US.
+PayActiv and DailyPay are companies that operate in a similar way, offering salary advances, employee loans and Help to Save services in the US.

 Any catches?